What Are Hydraulic Hose Tags?

 Tags with Wire

 A similar application for this method is with valve tags.
-Many organizations use wire to attach metal identification tags to their pipes and valves.
+Many organizations use wire to attach metal valve tags to their pipes and valves.

-Stamping and embossing are two of the most fundamental processes of metal identification.
+Stamping and embossing are two of the most fundamental processes of ID tags for hose identification.
 It’s very easy to distinguish the two.
-Embossing creates characters which raise up from the surface, while stamping indents designs into the metal material.
+Embossing creates characters that raise up from the surface while stamping indent designs into the metal material.

-These processes are both incredibly durable, and are utilized by a wide range of industries.
-Their solid metal form means they will hold up to the wear and tear of tough environments.
+These processes are both incredibly durable and are utilized by a wide range of industries.
+Their heavy-duty, solid metal form means they will hold up to the wear and tear of tough environments.

-Metal cable ties can be stamped or embossed with custom information.
+Metal cable ties can be stamped or embossed with custom information and sequential numbering if needed.

 Photo anodization is a highly specialized process in which aluminum is directly embedded with information.
-This process creates a black on silver design which looks printed, but is able to withstand harsh industrial conditions.
+This process creates a black-on-silver design that looks printed but is able to withstand harsh industrial conditions.

 In addition, affixing custom labels is easy.
 All it takes is a simple peel-and-stick application.
 This saves time as well as the hassle of using additional hardware.